-The NEC AAP will lead to a positive step-change in how older building stock is optimised in redevelopment; significantly enhanced connectivity will enable plots to offer lower levels of on-site car parking (but higher cycle parking) and, along with taller height parameters (between 4 - 6 storeys), it will create opportunities for higher density / finer urban grain in the area.
-The higher density will be supported by the legacy of established strategic structural landscaping around CSP.
+The NEC AAP will lead to a positive step-change in how older building stock is optimised in redevelopment; significantly enhanced connectivity will enable plots to offer lower levels of onsite car parking (but higher cycle parking) and, along with taller height parameters (between 4-6 storeys), it will create opportunities for higher density / finer urban grain in the area.

 Question 3 Are the new 'centres' in the right place and do they include the right mix of activity?

-We support the proposal for the creation of new centres, to provide walkable access to new services and facilities for existing and newly redeveloped businesses on the CSP.
-One of the current issues with the CSP is that people use it during core hours of work e.g. 0800 - 1800, Monday to Friday.
-However, during the evening and at weekends CSP has extremely low levels of use.
+We support the proposal for the creation of new centres, to provide walkable access to new services and facilities for existing and newly redeveloped businesses on the SJIP.
+One of the current issues with the SJIP is that people use it during core hours of work e.g. 0800 - 1800, Monday to Friday.
+However, during the evening and at weekends SJIP has extremely low levels of use.
 People tend to travel in and leave work by car (mostly), often all at the same time - which in itself leads to the very high levels of peak-hour congestion on to Milton Road.

 Furthermore, many businesses have their own café/canteen, meaning that staff remain within their building for lunch / meetings.
-As such, there is very little integration between the various businesses on the CSP.
-The centres will therefore help foster greater activity and vibrancy around the CSP (for instance, new places to eat and drink might extend the time people stay on CSP, going to a café after work to socialise with co-workers), and will encourage workers to be more physically active (for instance, by leaving the office and walking to a sandwich shop for lunch), helping to promote healthier lifestyles for people working on CSP.
+As such, there is very little integration between the various businesses on the SJIP.
+The centres will therefore help foster greater activity and vibrancy around the SJIP (for instance, new places to eat and drink might extend the time people stay in the SJIP area, going to a café after work to socialise with co-workers), and will encourage workers to be more physically active (for instance, by leaving the office and walking to a sandwich shop for lunch), helping to promote healthier lifestyles for people working on SJIP.